 To save a message:

 - Navigate to your Smart Inbox and select the profile(s) you want to review messages for.

 - Click to access the overflow menu for the message you want to save.

 - Click Save Message.
-The message moves to the Saved Messages view in the left navigation bar of the Smart Inbox.
+The message moves to the Saved Messages view.

 You can let your team hide messages that don’t require further action by giving them the Manage Message Status permission.
 This permission lets your team mark messages as complete, removing them from the main view in the Smart Inbox, so they can stay focused on what’s next.

 - Navigate to Account & Settings > Settings > Users & Social Profiles.

 - Select the user you want to enable this permission for.